 Lion’s mane jellyfish, Cyanea capillata – Lions mane’s aren’t common in the northern Oregon drift line; I can’t say I’ve encountered more than a few fragments there.
 The one below is from the quieter waters of the Gulf Islands, BC, Canada, where I have seen several in September.
 Look for an eight-lobed bell.

 Fried egg jellyfish, Phacellophora camtschatica – I don’t come across fried egg jellies often.
-I’m not absolutely certain this is a fried egg, but I’ll stick with that call until I come up with an alternative interpretation.
+I’m pretty sure these are fried eggs, so I’ll stick with that unless somebody comes up with an alternative interpretation.

 Sea nettle, Chrysaora sp. – Sea nettles are one of the most common large jellies washed up on northern Oregon beaches.